sumantkale/Keras_Resnet_50_Transfer_learning_Flowers/README.md

 ## Dataset

-We used the [Flowers Recognition dataset], which contains labeled images of flowers in various categories.
+We used the [Flowers Recognition dataset](https://drive.google.com/file/d/1KsH3KoPzIKZDGh5ZYjlmcRPsNBl9nQtb/view?usp=sharing), which contains labeled images of flowers in various categories.
 In this project, we focused on three classes: rose, daisy, and dandelion.
 The dataset is divided into training and validation sets.

 ## Prerequisites